Lithium Americas (NYSE:LAC) PT Raised to $20.00 at National Bank Financial

-Lithium Americas (NYSE:LAC) had its price objective increased by investment analysts at National Bank Financial from $12.50 to $20.00 in a research note issued on Monday, AnalystRatings.net reports.
+Lithium Americas (NYSE:LAC) had its target price hoisted by National Bank Financial from $12.50 to $20.00 in a research report issued on Sunday, BayStreet.CA reports.
 The firm presently has an “outperform” rating on the stock.
-National Bank Financial’s price target suggests a potential upside of 4.82% from the company’s previous close.
+National Bank Financial’s target price indicates a potential downside of 25.43% from the stock’s previous close.

-Several other analysts also recently issued reports on the stock.
-BidaskClub raised shares of Lithium Americas from a “hold” rating to a “buy” rating in a research report on Thursday, January 7th.
-ValuEngine downgraded shares of Lithium Americas from a “buy” rating to a “hold” rating in a research report on Tuesday, December 1st.
-Stifel Nicolaus assumed coverage on shares of Lithium Americas in a research report on Tuesday, December 22nd.
-They issued a “buy” rating and a $13.25 price target for the company.
-Zacks Investment Research raised shares of Lithium Americas from a “sell” rating to a “hold” rating in a research report on Wednesday, November 11th.
-Finally, BMO Capital Markets lifted their price target on shares of Lithium Americas from $8.00 to $10.00 and gave the company a “market perform” rating in a research report on Tuesday, October 20th.
-Four equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-The stock currently has an average rating of “Buy” and a consensus target price of $13.33.
+A number of other equities research analysts have also weighed in on LAC.
+Canaccord Genuity boosted their price target on Lithium Americas from $11.50 to $20.00 and gave the stock a “buy” rating in a research note on Wednesday, January 6th.
+Roth Capital lowered Lithium Americas from a “buy” rating to a “neutral” rating and dropped their price target for the stock from $15.00 to $13.50 in a research note on Wednesday, October 21st.
+Stifel Nicolaus assumed coverage on Lithium Americas in a research note on Tuesday, December 22nd.
+They set a “buy” rating and a $13.25 price target on the stock.
+BMO Capital Markets upped their target price on Lithium Americas from $8.00 to $10.00 and gave the company a “market perform” rating in a research report on Tuesday, October 20th.
+Finally, Zacks Investment Research upgraded Lithium Americas from a “sell” rating to a “hold” rating in a research report on Wednesday, November 11th.
+Three investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and an average target price of $13.33.

-Lithium Americas (NYSE:LAC) last released its quarterly earnings data on Sunday, November 15th.
-The company reported ($0.07) earnings per share for the quarter, beating the consensus estimate of ($0.10) by $0.03.
-On average, analysts anticipate that Lithium Americas will post -0.46 EPS for the current fiscal year.
+Lithium Americas (NYSE:LAC) last issued its quarterly earnings results on Sunday, November 15th.
+The company reported ($0.07) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.10) by $0.03.
+On average, sell-side analysts forecast that Lithium Americas will post -0.41 EPS for the current fiscal year.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Axel Capital Management LLC purchased a new position in Lithium Americas during the 4th quarter worth $9,789,000.
-Formidable Asset Management LLC purchased a new position in Lithium Americas during the 3rd quarter worth $4,692,000.
-Virtu Financial LLC purchased a new position in Lithium Americas during the 3rd quarter worth $886,000.
-Van ECK Associates Corp purchased a new position in Lithium Americas during the 3rd quarter worth $12,287,000.
-Finally, Kathmere Capital Management LLC purchased a new position in Lithium Americas during the 3rd quarter worth $4,692,000.
-4.55% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Van ECK Associates Corp acquired a new position in Lithium Americas during the third quarter worth approximately $12,287,000.
+Axel Capital Management LLC acquired a new position in Lithium Americas during the fourth quarter worth $9,789,000.
+Formidable Asset Management LLC acquired a new position in Lithium Americas during the third quarter worth $4,692,000.
+Kathmere Capital Management LLC acquired a new position in Lithium Americas during the third quarter worth $4,692,000.
+Finally, Voloridge Investment Management LLC acquired a new position in Lithium Americas during the third quarter worth $2,892,000.
+Hedge funds and other institutional investors own 8.12% of the company’s stock.

 Lithium Americas Company Profile